-In practice, you should always make sure your data pipeline runs asynchronously with your training.
+In practice, you should always first make sure your data pipeline runs asynchronously with your training.
 The method to do so is different in each training framework, and in tensorpack this is automatically done by the InputSource interface.

 Once you make sure the data pipeline runs async with your training, the data pipeline only needs to be as fast as the training.
 Getting faster brings no gains to overall throughput.
 It only has to be fast enough.

-If you have used other data loading libraries, you may doubt how easy it is to make data pipeline fast enough, with pure Python.
+If you have used other data loading libraries, you may doubt how easy it is to make data pipeline fast enough with pure Python.
 In fact, it is usually not hard with DataFlow, because it’s carefully optimized.

 For example: if you train a ResNet-50 on ImageNet, DataFlow is fast enough for you unless you use 8 V100s with both FP16 and XLA enabled, which most people don’t.
 For tasks that are less data-hungry (e.g., object detection, or most NLP tasks), DataFlow is already an overkill.
 See the Efficient DataFlow tutorial on how to build a fast Python loader with DataFlow.

 There is no reason to try a more complicated solution, when you don’t know whether a simple solution is fast enough.
 And for us, we may optimize DataFlow even more, but we just haven’t found the reason to do so.